-The Ultimate List Of 4th Of July Fireworks Displays In Maryland
+The Ultimate List Of 2018 4th Of July Fireworks Displays In Maryland

 Frederick — “Frederick’s 4th,” an Independence Day celebration that begins at noon, will be held in Baker Park.
 There’s something for everyone at this festival, and it’s topped off with a fireworks display at dusk.

-Walkersville — (July 3) Walkerville Volunteer Fire Company Carnival fireworks MORE INFO HERE
+Walkersville — (July 3) Walkerville Volunteer Fire Company Carnival fireworks at 10 pm MORE INFO HERE

 Garrett County